Trams in Kraków: Newag 126N

 The sole Newag 126N was built in 2012 and entered trial operation in 2013.

 It was then given back to the manufacturer, and returned to Krakow on 27 November 2016.

 Düwag GT8S

 14 Düwag GT8S were built between 1973 and 1976, and were formerly in service in Düsseldorf, Germany.

 In September 2009 MPK Kraków bought one of the cars for testing, and decided to import a further 27 cars of this class.
 During the modernisation, they were equipped with an electronic passenger information system.
 They are retrofitted with low-floor sections.
 Two units have been modified, and are referred to as GT8C.
+The total available fleet consist out of 24 vehicles (august 2024).
 It is worth noting that the cars retained their own rolling stock numbers from Düsseldorf, which was later unified to Krakows standard in 2015.

 Type GT8SU

 Also formerly in service in Düsseldorf were the 12 GT8N trams, built between 1973 and 1976.
 They were refurbished by MPK Kraków and received chopper control and a low-floor section.